 Supplies List 🛒

-A campervan inverter is a device that converts Direct Current (DC) electricity into Alternating Current (AC) electricity.
-In relation to a van conversion, it converts the 12v electricity from our leisure batteries into 110/240v electricity - a 12v to 240v inverter.
+An inverter is a device that converts Direct Current (DC) electricity into Alternating Current (AC) electricity.
+In relation to a van conversion, it converts the 12V electricity from our leisure batteries into 110V (North America) or 240V (Europe).

 Alternating current (AC) vs. Direct current (DC)

-Direct current electricity flows in one direction: out the Positive (+) side of the battery, to the appliance, and back into the Negative (-) side of battery.
+Direct current flows in one direction: from the Positive (+) side of the battery, to the appliance, and back to the Negative (-) side of the battery.
 In a DC system, positive wire is typically coloured red, negative wire is typically coloured black.
-Car batteries are DC, typically 12v (12 volt).
+Car batteries are DC, typically 12V (12 Volt).